dciccale/placeholder-enhanced/README.md

 ```

 ### CSS
-Customize the style of the placeholder with CSS
+Customize the style of the placeholder with CSS in a cross-browser manner (even for browsers that natively supports placeholder)
 See [placeholder-enhanced.css](https://github.com/dciccale/placeholder-enhanced/blob/master/css/placeholder-enhanced.css)

 ## Demo